 Throughout this post, I assume that you are familiar with PDF syntax.
 If this is not the case, I encourage you to read my introduction to PDF syntax.

-Disclaimer: this post is only based on the PDF reference (ISO 32000-1:2008), but additional encryption algorithms were defined in the ExtensionLevel 3 (an extension of Adobe available here).
+This post is only based on the PDF reference (ISO 32000-1:2008), but additional encryption algorithms were defined in the ExtensionLevel 3 (an extension of Adobe available here).
 Besides, I only deal with symmetric-key cryptography, although a public-key cryptographic scheme is also supported by PDF.

 - PDF encryption: why and how?